Updated: Dec 16, 2022

-The injury can alter behaviorally and impulse control, making the individual engage in activities that require a quiet, orderly environment.
+The injury can alter behavioral and impulse control, making the individual engage in activities that require a quiet, orderly environment.

 With finances: Brain injuries are costly, with lifetime expenses often exceeding millions of dollars.
 This, coupled with the failure of many people with brain injuries to work, puts a massive financial strain on the family.

-Since many brain-injured spouses and other family members who are in a caretaker position may have to leave their jobs to support their loved one and be involved in his or her rehabilitation, the financial issues may last for years.
+Since many brain-injured spouses and other family members who are in a caretaker position may have to leave their jobs to support their loved ones and be involved in her rehabilitation, the financial issues may last for years.
 More than 50% of the homeless population in this country has suffered brain injuries.
-Since being homeless, some of these people were injured.
+Since being homeless, some of these people have been injured.
 Homelessness, though, is yet another complication of injury for many.

 FAQs About Brain Injury Accidents in Los Angeles

-In the lives of victims, all sudden, accidental accidents trigger chaos.
+In the lives of victims, sudden, accidental accidents trigger chaos.
 However, few such accidents cause our clients to have as much anxiety and confusion as traumatic brain injuries (TBI).
 The physical and emotional impairments that follow brain injuries leave patients feeling like a rug has been ripped from their entire being and their families.
 Their physicians can not predict the speed or result of their recovery.

 They ride a roller-coaster, good days and bad days, creating major emotional difficulties and straining personal relationships.
 Sometimes, their finances fall to bits.
 Our clients dealing with a brain injury's effects appear to have several concerns about their legal rights, whether they have experienced a TBI themselves or are caring for someone they have.
 Some of the common questions they ask us are answered here.

-Today, contact an experienced California Brain Injury Lawyer to learn more about your or a loved one's legal rights after suffering a brain injury.
+Today, contact an experienced Los Angeles Brain Injury Lawyer to learn more about your or a loved one's legal rights after suffering a brain injury.

-Accident victims in Los Angeles feel that someone else's wrong choices or careless acts led to their brain injury or a loved one.
+Accident victims in Los Angeles feel that someone else's wrong choices or careless acts led to their brain injury or that a loved one.
 Rightly, they claim that they should not have to bear on their own the financial burden of brain injuries.
 He needs to pay the person who hurt them.
 So who are they?